ezhikov/njk-loader/Readme.md

 - `lstripBlocks` (default: false) automatically remove leading whitespace from a block/tag
 - `tags`: (default: see nunjucks syntax) defines the syntax for nunjucks tags.
 See [Customizing Syntax](https://mozilla.github.io/nunjucks/api.html#customizing-syntax).

-This options should be passed to `config` option like this:
+These options should be passed to `config` option like this:

 ```js
 {